Medicmind/grading_demo/README.md

 # Medicmind Grading Classifier Example

 Demonstrates how to use a trained grading tensorflow model from Medicminds AI platform (https://www.medicmind.tech).
 Includes a python and iPhone app demo.
-The neural network trained detects types of cervix.
 The neural network trained detects Pneumonia in xrays.
 A number of zero means low probability, 1 means high probability.

 # Python Demo
  - Install Tensorflow as per instructions https://www.tensorflow.org/install/